apleshkov/mega-grid/README.md

 # mega-grid

-Virtualized lists & grids.
+Virtualized lists & grids with unlimited number of rows and columns to display any amount of data.

 ## Features

-* Lists & grids with unlimited number of rows and columns to display any amount of data
 * Vertical & horizontal scrolling
 * Auto item sizing using col/row count
 * Auto col/row count using static item size